nuprl/website/blog/_src/posts/2020-11-12-transient-opt-kw-lambda.md

     Date: 2020-11-12T10:15:16
     Tags: typed racket, transient, by Ben Greenman

-Join me for a short adventure into the depths of optional and/or keyword functions.
+A short adventure into the depths of optional and/or keyword functions in Racket.

 <!-- more -->